Swain Research Group

 Editorial Board, Diamond and Related Materials (Elsevier), 2006-2015

-Research in our group is interdisciplinary and collaborative.
-Carbon material science is at the core of most of our work.
+Research in our group is highly interdisciplinary and collaborative.
+Carbon material science is at the core of most of the work.
 We study electrochemical reaction kinetics, mechanisms, and interfacial capacitance at various types of carbon electrodes, including boron-doped diamond (BDD) and nitrogen-incorporated tetrahedral amorphous carbon (ta-C:N), before and after chemical modification.
 The research utilizes planar thin films, optically transparent electrodes, microelectrodes, and powderous forms of BDD and ta-C:N. Screen-printed and inkjet-printed carbon electrodes are also utilized.
-A goal is to tailor the properties of these carbon electrodes for optimal application in (i) the study of electrochemical reaction mechanisms and kinetics of soluble redox molecules in aqueous electrolyte solutons and room temperature ionic liquids, (ii) in vitro neurochemical analysis in the peripheral nervous system of animal models of disease, (iii) point-of-care diagnostic platforms for animal and human health care, and (iv) environmental analysis.
+A goal is to tailor the properties of these carbon electrodes for application in (i) the electrosynthesis of value-added products from sustainably-derived source materials and pollutants, and (ii) electrochemical sensing, biosensing and immunosensing assays for biomarkers of respiratory disease in exhaled breath condensate.
+We also study how chemical modification of carbon surfaces affect electron-transfer kinetics for redox systems in aqueous and organic solvent/electrolyte systems and in room temperature ionic liquids.
+Finally, research is being conducted to understand how different surface pretreatments and coating systems affect the corrosion resistance and mechanical properties of metal alloys prepared by traditional methods and by addidive manufacturing (3D printing).

-2. Point-of-Care Diagnostics for Human and Animal Health Care.
+2. Electrochemical Diagnostics for Human and Animal Health Care.
 Students will work on first-generation, point-of-care diagnostic technology useful for the clinical monitoring, care delivery, and disease management of human subjects with lung disease.
 Additionally, we are working on the technology for application in the management of bovine respiratory disease (BRD) in cattle.
-The technology will link various disease biomarkers with respiratory disease status.
-Oxidative and nitrosative stress are linked with respiratory diseases.
-Therefore, oxidative and nitrosative stress biomarkers and their patterns over time in the animal and human subjects are being measured in exhaled breath condensate (EBC) that is collected non-invasively.
-The diagnostic electrochemical platform uses chemically-modified screen-printed or inkjet-printed carbon electrodes to detect key biomarkers of oxidative and nitrosative stress including pH, hydrogen peroxide (H2O2), nitric oxide (NO), and peroxynitrite (PON).

 Both projects are collaborative with physicians in the College of Medicine and clinicians in the College of Veterinary Medicine.

-3. Additively Manufactured Metal Alloys and Surface Treatments and Coating Systems for Corrosion Control.
-The student will research the preparation of additive manufactured (AM), or 3D printed metal alloys.
+4. Surface Treatments and Coating Systems for Corrosion Control on Metal Alloys.
+In this project, research is being conducted to better understand how different surface treatments (heat treatment and ultrasonic vibration) and coating systems (oxides and conversion coatings) affect the corrosion resistance of metal alloys.
+The surface treatments can alter morphology, microstructure and surface chemsitry, which will impact the aqueous corrosion resistance.
+The coating systems are designed to limit contact of the environment with the underlying metal.
+How these coatings form, their chemical composition, adhesion and defect density depend on the surface morphology, microstructure and chemical composition.
+This work is being performed using traditionally prepared aluminum and titanium alloys as well as with additive manufactured (AM), or 3D printed metal alloys.
 AM is the process of fabricating objects layer-by-layer, as opposed to traditional subtractive manufacturing technologies.
-We seek to understand how the surface texture, alloy microstructure, and elemental composition affect the electrochemical behavior of AM aluminum, steel, and titanium alloys prepared by selective laser melting and fused-filament fabrication methods.
-It is also of interest to learn how surface pretreatments and coating systems mitigate corrosion on these alloys.
-For example, work is ongoing to understand how acoustoplastic treatment affects the microstructure of metals and metal alloys, and how this is linked to the corrosion susceptibility.
+We seek to understand how the surface texture, alloy microstructure, and elemental composition affect the electrochemical behavior of AM aluminum, steel, and titanium alloys prepared by selective laser melting.
 Electrochemical methods, various microscopies and surface science tools are being used for material and surface characterization.
 This project is collaborative with colleagues in the Department of Chemical Engineering and Material Science, and the Fraunhofer USA Center Midwest (CMW).